Water Adequacy for Residential Development

 How will WARD affect the City’s ability to provide water?
 How will WARD lower the production of all housing types above and beyond what current policy has lowered?
 Please provide evidence for these claims.

-Lorre Jay asked about 1 month ago
+Lorre Jay asked 3 months ago

 It is difficult, if not impossible, for most individual development projects to secure useful water rights for municipal, potable water supply.
 Further, water rights must be developed in conjunction with infrastructure.
 Combining this reality with the economic analysis provided by Root Research, the affordability targets in WARD of 33% may not be feasible without additional financial subsidies.
 Subsidies are difficult to obtain for even housing projects that are targeted to be 100% affordable, so it may be unlikely housing developers or the City will be able to obtain subsidies for all housing projects.